XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/game-preparation-guide.md

     Please [download Minetest here] and install it on your computer.
  1. We will use [Zoom.us] for videoconferencing.
     Please [download the Zoom client] and install it.
-    We'll use the this Zoom [meeting room].
+    We'll use this Zoom [meeting room].
  1. Please verify that you can access [our online whiteboard].
     Bonus points if you can add a virtual sticky with your name to the players area.